CoderDojoSV/beginner-python/Day-7/README.md

 ###Part 5 - Detecting Target Collisions

 How can you tell when the snake has hit the target?
 Refer back to your paddle game to see an example of creating imaginary rectangles around a circle (your ball in the paddle game) and using the provided doRectsOverlap function.
 How can you call your new target location function when this happens?
+(Hint: this will go in SECTION 4 of the code.)

 ###Part 6 - Detecting Wall Collisions

 How do you know when the snake has hit the wall?
 You probably will want to do 4 different ifs to check whether the snake has hit each wall.
 Even better, how can you create a function called snake_hit_wall that returns True if one of those 4 conditions are met and False if not?
+(Hint: this will go in SECTION 1 of the code.)

 How can you use this function to quit the game when the snake hits the wall?
+(Hint: this will go in SECTION 4 of the code.)

 ###Part 7 - Speeding Up and Score

 How can you change the snake's speed every time it hits the target?
+(Hint: this will go in SECTION 4 of the code.)

 Can you also create a score variable and display it as a label?
+(Hint: this will go in SECTIONs 1, 4, and 5 of the code.)

 ###Finishing Touches